 We use the tools of computer science and statistics to address problems in genetics, evolution, and biomedicine.

-Our group is located in the Department of Biological Sciences and affiliated with the Vanderbilt Genetics Institute, the Center for Structural Biology, and the Department of Biomedical Informatics at Vanderbilt University.
+Our group is located in the Department of Biological Sciences and affiliated with the Vanderbilt Genetics Institute, the Center for Structural Biology, the Department of Biomedical Informatics and the Department of Computer Science at Vanderbilt University.

 Humans differ from one another and our closest living relatives, the chimpanzees, in a wide range of traits, including our susceptibility to many diseases.
 We model the evolutionary processes that have produced these novel traits and develop algorithms that compare genomes to predict the functional relevance of specific genetic differences between individuals and species.